Lesson: Relating emf, Current, Internal Resistance, and Terminal VoltagePhysics

 Sample Question Videos

-What is the current supplied to the motor?
+How much power is supplied to the load?

-What is the emf applied on the battery?
+What is the terminal voltage of each battery?